rayaanraza/lifevine/README.md

 - Dropdown menu for user selection (photos, videos, and documents)
 - Each time the user uploads a media they can add details such as who took the photo or video, the location, the time, and text explaining the reason for the media.
 - Security features to restrict access to specific people
+- Searching tool to look for key words

 ## Goals